learninguser/notes/Day58.md

 - We should generate a keypair with the name kubernetes using `ssh-keygen -f kubernetes` and import the public key on to AWS
 - Once everything is ready, then we should run: `eksctl create cluster --config-file=eks.yaml`
 - This will take around **15-20** mins of time to provision
-- Once the EKS cluster is successfully provisioned, we can run `kubectl get nodes` command
+- Once the EKS cluster is successfully provisioned, we can run `kubectl get nodes` command on the workstation where eksctl is installeed

 ## Node port